Kuift/GuiftsDynamicBlueprint/README.md

 - You can load your saved blueprints by using the 'L' key or using the 'X' key
 - You can cycle through rendering window size by pressing 'J', try it if your performance aren't great
 - You can cycle through rendering relative to your camera or your cursor by pressing 'K'
-- As a moderator, you can enable or disable live blueprint editing using the !bp_edit_toggle command
+- As a moderator, you can enable or disable live blueprint editing using the "!bp_edit_toggle" command
-- As a moderator, you can enable or disable the overlord mode using the !bp_overlord_toggle command.
+- As a moderator, you can enable or disable the overseer mode using the "!bp_overseer_toggle" command.
-    - When overlord command is enabled, only the selected overlord with the command "" can place and edit blueprints
+    - When the overseer mode is enabled, only the selected overseers with the command "!bp_overseer_set Username" can place and edit
+    - The moderator can use the command "!bp_overseer_none" to remove the overseer role from each player
 ##### Thanks to all kag's modder who answered my questions and big thanks to Numan and Monkey_Feats.
 ##### Thanks to Epsilon for the inventory code